 How to Make a LEGO Parachute

-Cute LEGO crafts are so exciting and fun for the kids and a DIY LEGO Parachute would be a hit by providing hours of entertainment for kids.
-Here is a simple Lego craft idea to make using a LEGO® Figure, a parachute and a few other supplies you probably already have at home.
+Cute LEGO crafts are so exciting and fun for kids, and a DIY LEGO Parachute would be a hit and provide hours of entertainment.
+Here is a simple LEGO craft idea using a LEGO® Figure, a parachute, and a few other supplies you probably already have at home.

-Grab a Lego minifigure, some string and a coffee filter that will be used to make the parachute.
-After you make this coffee filter Parachute, your kids will want to run around in the yard while throwing the parachute in the air!
+Grab a Lego minifigure, some string, and a coffee filter to make the parachute.
+After you make this coffee filter Parachute, your kids will want to run around in the yard while throwing it in the air!

 Parachute Craft for Kids

-This LEGO Parachute activity will teach your children about gravity using a simple Lego people minifigure and a parachute.
-When adequately pieced together, the parachute should withstand the weight of the minifigure to allow the minifigure to fly in the air.
+This LEGO Parachute activity will teach your children about gravity using a simple LEGO people minifigure and a parachute.
+When adequately pieced together, the parachute should withstand the weight of the minifigure, allowing the minifigure to fly in the air.

 It is a fun and exciting activity to do with your children.
-Not only do you get to teach them something new, but you can work together to create a parachute kids will love.
-They may choose to use the parachute on their Lego minifigures all the time while playing pretend and creating different scenarios.
+You get to teach them something new, and you can work together to create a parachute that kids will love.
+They may always choose to use the parachute on their Lego minifigures while playing pretend and creating different scenarios.

 Supplies needed to make a LEGO Parachute:

 - Coffee Filters.
 You will need one coffee filter per minifigure.
-If you are doing this for more than one figure, it is best to have multiple coffee filters available to use.
+If you are doing this for more than one figure, it is best to have multiple coffee filters available.

 - Markers.
 The color of the markers does not matter.
 You can let your children choose the colors they want to use.